resibots/limbo/_sources/tutorials/compilation.txt

 The actual ouput may differ, depending on your configuration and installed libraries.

-Waf should automatically detect Intel's TBB and MKL, if they where installed in the default folders, but if it doesn't, you can use the following command-line options to indicate where they are:
+Waf should automatically detect the libraries if they where installed in the default folders, but if it doesn't, you can use the following command-line options to indicate where they are:

 * ``--libcmaes=/path/to/libcmaes``